shreyansh96/dynamic-programming/README.md

 ## Dynamic Programming

+This repository was created for teaching or learning dynamic programming using problem statements.
+Along with the raw implementation, for using dynamic programming easily in real-life, an alternate solution using functools library is also provided.

 ### Identifying and Approaching a Dynamic Programming Problem
 - Notice any overlapping solutions
 - decide what is the trivially smallest input